Höegh Autoliners

 Hirotoshi Ushioku, Executive Officer of MOL’s Car Carrier Division says “We will commit ourselves to maintain and serve the existing customers with EML quality service as sole shareholder of the company.
 We look forward to providing an even more integrated service to our customers, covering their deep sea and short sea needs.
 We thank Höegh Autoliners for their support during our eight years’ venture.”

 Euro Marine Logistics NV (EML) is a European short sea roll-on/roll-off shipping and logistics company transporting more than 1 000 000 units a year.
-EML operates an extensive service network in the Mediterranean, Continental Europe, UK, Black Sea and Baltic.
+EML operates an extensive service network in the Mediterranean, Continental Europe, the UK, the Black Sea and Baltic.

 14 February 2020